Sheryn on Sustainably

 We will collectively spend time focusing on each participant - giving suggestions and ideas specific to your orchard.

-You will leave with a head buzzing full of ideas and a wealth of tips and knowledge that you can apply to your own situation.
+a head buzzing full of ideas and a wealth of tips and knowledge that you can apply to your own situation.

 Cost $300 per person, $500 per couple